 Procedures and Services

-Optical Coherence Tomography (OCT): This is a non-contact retinal scanning device used to study the anatomy of the retina and optic nerve, and takes a few minutes.
-Available at Dr. Hoyt's practice since 2003.
+This is a non-contact retinal scanning device used to study the anatomy of the retina and optic nerve, and takes a few minutes.

-IOL Master: This device, first available in 2000, is one of the most precise instruments available for obtaining the measurements needed to select the desired intraocular lens power to use in cataract surgery.
+This device obtains measurements of the eye needed to select the desired intraocular lens power to use in cataract surgery.
 The test takes just a few minutes

-Laser Surgery: In office YAG and Green laser surgery for treatment of disorders including glaucoma, secondary membrane following cataract surgery, retinal tears, and diabetic retinopathy.
+In office YAG and Green laser surgery for treatment of disorders including narrow angles, secondary membrane following cataract surgery, and retinal tears.

-Electronic medical records: Used exclusively since 2005, with electronic medical prescribing added in 2008.
+Used exclusively since 2005.
 Information legible and readily available whenever needed.

-Surgery: Cataract and glaucoma surgery is done at Penobscot Bay Medical Center.
+Cataract surgery is done at Penobscot Bay Medical Center.
 The excellent day surgery and operating room staff all have many years of experience.
-The Alcon Infiniti phacoemulsifier, used for cataract surgery, is the number one device used for cataract surgery worldwide.
-In 2010, the hospital purchased the latest enhancements to the hardware and software of this device, and also purchased a state of the art Zeiss Lumera T operating mircoscope.
+The Alcon Centurion phacoemulsifier, used for cataract surgery, is the number one device used for cataract surgery worldwide.